-USF offers two kinds of tuition benefits: (1) Tuition Remission and (2) Tuition Exchange (TE) and Faculty Children Exchange Program (FACHEX).
+USF offers the following tuition benefits: Tuition Remission and Tuition Exchange (TE) and Faculty Children Exchange Program (FACHEX).

 As part of USF’s comprehensive benefits package, eligible faculty and staff and their families

 can further their education, enhance their skills and pursue career development through USF’s Tuition Remission program.

 and is available to employees and their eligible family members who